 Lavender Graduation is a ceremony that celebrates our graduating LGBTQ and allied students.
 First started at the University of Michigan in 1995, the ceremony is now conducted at hundreds of universities nationwide including Princeton, Duke, MIT, and NYU.
 The color lavender, adopted by the gay movement in the 1960s, is the main color of Sayville (Gayville), NY.
 Sayville is near Fire Island, where the veterans of Stonewall hung out.
 This history of New York is honored during the ceremony.
-Lavender Graduation is co-sponsored by the Office of Multicultural Affairs, Lavender Grad planning committee, Columbia Pride (alumni group), and Columbia Alumni Association.
-Support is provided by Barnard Student Life and GS Student Life.
-Register to participate.
+Lavender Graduation is sponsored by Multicultural Affairs | Undergraduate Student Life and the Lavender Grad Committee.
+Support is provided by Columbia Pride (alumni group), Columbia Alumni Association and GS Student Life.

 Black Graduation serves as an intimate gathering for family, friends, and members of the Columbia community to celebrate the culture and accomplishments of the undergraduate graduating class.
 This ceremony has a long standing history within the University and is a celebration of the accomplishments of Columbia and Barnard Black undergraduate graduates.
 Originally through the Black Students Organization, Black Graduation was first initiated by students who wanted the opportunity to celebrate their accomplishments and recognize the important role that Black students have played in shaping the landscape of Columbia.
-Black Graduation is co-sponsored by the Office of Multicultural Affairs, Black Students Organization, Black Alumni Council, and Columbia Alumni Association.
-Support is provided by Barnard Student Life and GS Student Life.
-Register to participate.
+Black Graduation is sponsored by Multicultural Affairs | Undergraduate Student Life and Black Students Organization.
+Support is provided by Columbia Alumni Association and GS Student Life.

-Raza Graduation (formerly known as Latino Graduation) has a long-standing history within the university of celebrating the accomplishments of our undergraduate Latinx graduates, as well as recognizing the role that Latinx students have played in shaping Columbia’s landscape.
-This ceremony provides an intimate setting for students, faculty, staff, alumni, family, and friends to honor the graduates, in addition to welcoming them into their important roles as Barnard and Columbia alumni.
-Raza Graduation is co-sponsored by the CC/SEAS Multicultural Affairs, the Latino Alumni Association of Columbia University, the Raza Graduation Committee, and numerous student organizations.
-Additional support is provided by Barnard Student Life and GS Student Life. .
-Register to participate.
+Latinx Graduation (formerly Raza Graduation) has a long-standing history within the university of celebrating the accomplishments of our undergraduate Latinx graduates, as well as recognizing the role that Latinx students have played in shaping Columbia’s landscape.
+This ceremony provides an intimate setting for students, faculty, staff, alumni, family, and friends to honor the graduates, in addition to welcoming them into their important roles as Columbia and Barnard alumni.
+Latinx Graduation is co-sponsored by Multicultural Affairs | Undergraduate Student Life, Latino Alumni Association of Columbia University, Latinx Graduation Committee, and numerous student organizations.
+Support is provided by Columbia Alumni Association and GS Student Life.

 Native Graduation provides an intimate setting for family, friends, alumni, faculty, staff, and students to recognize the accomplishments of the graduates while embracing their new important roles as Columbia alumni.
-This ceremony is co-sponsored by the Office of Multicultural Affairs, Native American Council, and Center for the Study of Ethnicity and Race.
-Support is provided by GS Student Life.
-Register to participate.
+This ceremony is co-sponsored by the Multicultural Affairs | Undergraduate Student Life and Native American Council.
+Support is provided by Columbia Alumni Association and GS Student Life.